-If an inhomogeneous ac field is applied to a uniformly magnetized material, one may excite spin excitations known as (magnetostatic) Walker modes \cite{Walker1, Walker2, Blocker}.
-Alternatively, if a uniform ac field is applied to a non-ellipsoidal magnetic sample, the resulting time dependent demagnetization field fluctuations may excite Walker modes.
-We analyze these modes accounting for both the exchange and hyperfine fields present in LiHoF$_4$.
-The equation of motion (EOM) of the spin operators is used to calculate the modes, and a Walker-like equation that determines inhomogeneous, magnetostatic modes is obtained.
-This framework is then generalized to electronuclear systems in which the soft mode is a hybridized electronuclear excitation.
+If an inhomogeneous ac field is applied to a uniformly magnetized material, one may excite magnetostatic modes \cite{Walker1, Walker2, Blocker}.
+Alternately, if a uniform ac field is applied to a non-ellipsoidal magnetic sample, the resulting demagnetization-field fluctuations may excite magnetostatic modes.
+We analyze these modes accounting for the exchange, dipolar, and hyperfine fields present in LiHoF$_4$.
+The equation of motion (EOM) of the magnetic moments, or spin operators, is used to calculate the modes, and a Walker-like equation that determines magnetostatic modes is obtained.
+This framework is generalized to electronuclear systems in which the soft mode is a hybridized electronuclear excitation.

 In Sec. \ref{sec:DD} we consider the dipole-dipole coupled Ising model, and make contact between the microscopic spin Hamiltonian and the macroscopic field and magnetization determined by Maxwell's equations.
-This elucidates the microscopic origin of the demagnetization field present in all but a needle-shaped sample of a uniaxial magnetic material.
-In Sec. \ref{sec:MMTFIM}, we include a transverse magnetic field, and make use of the EOM for the magnetic moments to determine the modes, including inhomogeneous Walker modes, and the dynamic susceptibility of the TFIM.
+This elucidates the microscopic origin of the demagnetization field.
+In Sec. \ref{sec:MMTFIM}, we include a transverse magnetic field, and make use of the EOM for the magnetic moments to determine the modes, including magnetostatic modes, and the dynamic susceptibility of the TFIM.
 In addition to the soft mode, we find two modes whose energies depend on the demagnetization factor of the sample.

-In Sec. \ref{sec:MMEN}, we consider a dipole-dipole coupled Ising system with strong hyperfine interactions between each electronic spin and its nucleus, such as LiHoF$_4$.
-The framework developed in the previous sections is still valid; however, one must now consider a $6 \times 6$ matrix equation governing the electronuclear dynamics, and the soft mode is a hybridized electronuclear excitation.
-In Sec. \ref{sec:MMLiHo}, the theory is applied to LiHoF$_4$.
-The effective low temperature Hamiltonian of LiHoF$_4$ is a spin-1/2 TFIM with strong, anisotropic, hyperfine interactions between each electronic spin and its $I=7/2$ nucleus, and with nearest neighbour superexchange interactions between the electronic spins.
-The theory is compared to experimental data for LiHoF$_4$ in a microwave resonator.
+The theory is generalized to include hyperfine interactions in Sec. \ref{sec:MMEN}.
+The framework developed in the previous sections is still valid; however, one must consider a $6 \times 6$ system of equations governing the electronuclear dynamics, and the soft mode is a hybridized electronuclear excitation.
+In Sec. \ref{sec:MMLiHo}, the theory is applied to LiHoF$_4$ and compared to experimental data.